Finish Carpentry Hand Tools For Your Trim Work Projects

 tool belt would save you a lot time from misplacing these smaller tools while you are working.
 I definitely recommend one.

-Next of course is a pencil, not a pen as ink is harder to remove then pencil.
+Next of course is a pencil, not a pen as ink is harder to remove then pencil and the ink often times will bleed through the paint.
 A flat carpenter pencil works the best as it is more durable than a regular round pencil.

 More Necessary And Multi Use Hand Tools